Environmental engineering: Etymology

-The word environmental has its root in the late 14th-century French word environ (verb), meaning to encircle or to encompass.
+The word environmental has its root in the late 19th-century French word environ (verb), meaning to encircle or to encompass.
 The word environment was used by Carlyle in 1827 to refer to the aggregate of conditions in which a person or thing lives.
 The meaning shifted again in 1956 when it was used in the ecological sense, where Ecology is the branch of science dealing with the relationship of living things to their environment.

 The second part of the phrase environmental engineer originates from Latin roots and was used in the 14th century French as engignour, meaning a constructor of military engines such as trebuchets, harquebuses, longbows, cannons, catapults, ballistas, stirrups, armour as well as other deadly or bellicose contraptions.
 The word engineer was not used to reference public works until the 16th century; and it likely entered the popular vernacular as meaning a contriver of public works during John Smeaton's time.

 History

 Ancient civilizations

 Environmental engineering is a name for work that has been done since early civilizations, as people learned to modify and control the environmental conditions to meet needs.
 As people recognized that their health was related to the quality of their environment, they built systems to improve it.
 The ancient Indus Valley Civilization (3300 B.C.E. to 1300 B.C.E.) had advanced control over their water resources.
 The public work structures found at various sites in the area include wells, public baths, water storage tanks, a drinking water system, and a city-wide sewage collection system.
 They also had an early canal irrigation system enabling large-scale agriculture.

 From 4000 to 2000 B.C.E., many civilizations had drainage systems and some had sanitation facilities, including the Mesopotamian Empire, Mohenjo-Daro, Egypt, Crete, and the Orkney Islands in Scotland.
 The Greeks also had aqueducts and sewer systems that used rain and wastewater to irrigate and fertilize fields.

-The first aqueduct in Rome was constructed in 312 B.C.E., and from there, they continued to construct aqueducts for irrigation and safe urban water supply during droughts.
+The first aqueduct in Rome was constructed in 312 B.C.E., and the Romans continued to construct aqueducts for irrigation and safe urban water supply during droughts.
 They also built an underground sewer system as early as the 7th century B.C.E. that fed into the Tiber River, draining marshes to create farmland as well as removing sewage from the city.